This Butternut Squash Soup recipe is rich, creamy, delicious, and best of all easy to make!

 Did you love this Butternut Squash Soup?
 Be sure to leave a comment and a rating below!

 - 1 butternut squash

 - 1 onion diced

-Cut squash into four large pieces.
-Place in an oven-safe dish and roast until the squash is soft (about 45-60 minutes).
+- Preheat oven to 400°F. Cut squash into four large pieces.
+Place in an oven-safe dish and roast until the squash is soft (about 1 hour).
 Scoop the flesh of the squash and set aside.

-Melt butter in a medium pot over medium heat.
-Add onions and sauté until soft and translucent.
+- Melt butter in a medium pot over medium heat.
+Add onion and cook over medium heat until softened, about 5 minutes.